Master of Occupational Therapy

 The mission of the entry-level Master of Occupational Therapy program within the School of Occupational Therapy is to develop caring and competent occupational therapy practitioners who are lifelong learners and leaders within local, national and global communities.
 Students evolve into practitioners who are critical thinkers and demonstrate the ability to understand scholarship to be able to integrate evidence with practice.
 Learning opportunities cultivate leaders with high standards of professionalism in existing and emerging practice areas.
 Graduates impact the health and well-being of clients across diverse populations by facilitating engagement and participation in valued occupations.

-The entry-level Master of Occupational Therapy program classes take place on campus one day per week, with accompanying coursework to be completed online.
+The entry-level Master of Occupational Therapy program classes take place on campus two days per week, with accompanying coursework to be completed online.

 Program Length & Curriculum